sebastiencarceles/company_form_autocomplete/README.md

 rails server
 ```

-Open your browser to [localhost:3000](http://localhost:3000) and type in a french registration number or VAT number.
+Open your browser at [localhost:3000](http://localhost:3000) and test with a french registration number or VAT number.
 For example: `FR58828022053`.